denmanboy/NotesMailSDK/README.md

 # NotesMailSDK
-this NotesMaiSDK for Android & ioS & PC
+this NotesMaiSDK for Android & iOS & PC